 - Check the Group Similar box to group together queries with the same syntax.
 Queries that share the same syntax but different 'IN' clause parameters are still grouped together.
 Query grouping is case-insensitive.
 Double-click a query group to dive into the Group Details for more information about that query group.
 Only queries reported by newer agents are grouped; the queries reported by older agents may not appear upon grouping.

 - Search for a specific query, by entering text in the search bar that may appear in the Query.
 This is useful if you found a slow query in the Slow Database calls window of AppDynamics Application monitoring.

 - Double-click a query or select a query and click View Query Details to dive into the Query Details for more detailed information about that specific query.
 If you see a message saying that query details are unavailable, you may need to update your permissions or extend your query retention period.

 Click the down arrow next to the database Collector name at the top of the page to choose to view the database queries of a different database Collector by either selecting the database Collector from the list or by searching for the database Collector by entering text in the search bar and then clicking the refresh icon to show only database Collectors that meet that search criteria.

 - Click Actions to take one of the following actions:

 - Export the data on this window in a .csv formatted file that is automatically downloaded to your specified downloads directory.

 - Rename the selected query so that it is easier to identify.
 Note that the query name is associated with the query itself.
 Thus, when a query’s retention period expires, both the query and the query name disappear.

-From the Database Queries window, you can view:
+On the Database Queries window you can see the following information:

 - Query Id: This is the unique ID assigned to the query internally by the database.